 A number of the City's sustainability efforts, including legislative and policy initiatives, led to Worcester's designation as one of the first "Green Communities" in the State.
 Worcester was one of 35 Massachusetts municipalities to be designated a Green Community in 2010.

 Worcester committed to reducing its municipal energy use by 20% from the FY2009 baseline.
-The City is making progress towards this goal primarily via its Energy Savings Performance Contract.
-Attached is a chart detailing our progress towards this goal.
+The City is making progress towards this goal primarily via its Energy Savings Performance Contract as shown on the accompanying chart.